lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

     - CNFs with multi-concerned containers have a larger surface area for security attacks and production bugs
     - Security vulnerabilities in one process type affect all other processes in the same container
 - Observability
-    - Reduced visibility of communication and activity of services in the multi-concerned container
+    - Reduced visibility of communication and activity of services in the multi-concerned container, as the container runtime will only be monitoring the init process within the container for signals
     - Log messages from the multi-concerned container are more complex because they are from many different sources instead of a single process type
     - Difficulty in identifying which process a bug resides in increases as a result of multiple process types in a single container
 - Software Development Cycle
     - A CNF with multiple maintainers (which can be different groups in an organization) can block each other’s development process when a CNF is tightly coupled
     - A high degree of test coverage with a complex and tightly coupled CNF is difficult to achieve
+    - Enable "polyglot" software designs, where the decoupled entities are developed in entirely different frameworks and even computer languages

 ### **Goals**